 Thirdly, we need to change our behaviour.
 We need to consume less and consume more consciously, for example, by

-- buying only what we genuinely need/regularly use
+- buying only what we genuinely need/regularly use,

-- sharing items we hardly ever use
+- sharing items we already have but hardly ever use,

-- eating food that is more environmentally friendly to produce
+- eating food that is more environmentally friendly to produce,

-- living in smaller places that have a lower environmental footprint
+- living in smaller places that have a lower environmental footprint,

 - only flying when we need to.